CivicActions/guidebook/docs/100-security/incident-response-plan.md

 - Determine the cause, implement a resolution, and return the system to normal operations.
 Make every attempt to identify the cause; this can prevent incident recurrence.
 - Maintain a list of informational leads from the incident — actionable information about any security breaches, stolen data, etc.
 - Develop a list of remediation steps.
-These can be tracked as checklists in Slack, shared Google Docs files, a JIRA ticket, or another [communication channel](#communication-channels) as specified by the _Incident Commander_ (IC).
+These can be tracked as checklists in Slack, shared Google Docs files, a JIRA ticket, Gitlab issue or another [communication channel](#communication-channels) as specified by the _Incident Commander_ (IC).

 If suspicious activity is suspected or other unanswered questions exist, do the following before making any changes: